ReactionMechanismGenerator/T3/docs/how_to.md

 values for each species dictionary:

 - `label` (str, required): The species label.
-- `concentration` (float): concentration units are mole fraction for gas phase and mol/cm3 for liquid phase.
+- `concentration` (Union[float, Tuple[float, float]]): Concentration units are mole fraction for gas phase and mol/cm3 for liquid phase.
 Defaults to `0`.
+  A concentration range can also be specified (a length-2 tuple).
 - `smiles` (str): The
   <a href="https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system" target="_blank">
   SMILES</a> representation.